-Text File Import
+Text File Import (multiple files import option)

 To import a list of points, click on the Import TXT icon.

 ArchiTerraPlus displays a standard Open dialog box where the user can locate and select the text document to import.

 ArchiTerraPlus immediately displays the Text file import dialog box to configure importation of the file.
 The preview area at the top shows the contents of the first lines of the text file.